prevention-icon

 Odorous house ants grow between 1.59-3.18mm long and take 34-38 days to become adults.

-They feed on pet food, sweet foods and fruits, particularly melon.
+They feed on pet food, sweet foods and fruits, particularly melons.

 Pharoah’s Ant